 - Seasonings: Use any seasoning you like.
 Leave them plain to enhance the dip flavor or have fun and add taco seasoning to spice things up.

-How to make keto low carb tortilla chips perfect?
+How to make keto low carb tortilla chips?
+Tips & Instructions

 This recipe is my adaptation to the famous low carb fathead dough that is very versatile and low in carbs.
 You can use it to make a delicious keto pizza and keto bagels.
 To read more about how to make the perfect fathead dough go straight to my pizza post.